Sweet Potato Rice Poke Bowl

-It just doesn’t get much easier (or healthier) than this Sweet Potato Bowl loaded with rice, tender chunks of sweet potatoes, cilantro, and lime juice.
-Perfect recipe for using up leftover cooked sweet potatoes!
+It just doesn’t get much easier (or healthier) than this Sweet Potato Poke Bowl loaded with rice, tender chunks of sweet potatoes, cilantro, and lime juice.
+It’s the perfect recipe for using up leftover cooked sweet potatoes!

-On any given morning lately, I can be found eating a sweet potato bowl for breakfast.
+On any given morning, I can be found eating a sweet potato bowl for breakfast.
 Nope, not kidding!
-This dish is so filling and delicious, it’s perfect for any meal of the day.
+This dish is so filling and delicious, it’s great for any meal of the day.
+To make this recipe even more healthy and stunning in color, try adding these Japanese purple sweet potatoes to the mix!

 Methods for cooking sweet potatoes